 Charlene is a Christian and a veteran homeschooling mom.
 Charlene received a bachelor's in urban planning from Middle Tennessee State University.
 She oversees curriculum development at Notgrass and is a lead curriculum author.

 Charlene is the wife of the most wonderful man in the world.
 She has always loved being a mother and now relishes the role of mother-in-law and grandmother.
 She is proud of her grandma name, "Little."
 She enjoys working with children, especially in her annual role as assistant director for Mary Evelyn's historical dramas performed by homeschooled children.

 Charlene loves to encourage homeschooling mothers, whether speaking at homeschool conferences, counseling mothers individually, or through her blog, Daily Encouragement for Homeschooling Mothers.
-Charlene enjoys reading, quilting, drawing, sewing, improving their old house, teaching a weekly Bible class for women, and spending time with Ray, her husband since 1974, and their growing family.
+Charlene enjoys reading, quilting, drawing, sewing, improving their old house, and spending time with Ray, her husband since 1974, and their growing family.

 John is a follower of Jesus Christ.
 He is thankful for the training his parents, Ray and Charlene Notgrass, gave him, and his goal is to be a great husband and father and a blessing to people.